leon-ai/blog.getleon.ai/content/blog/a-better-nlp-1-0-0-beta-7/index.md

 ### A More Powerful NER

+...
+Create image of the different levels of entities ...

 Leon has a custom TCP server and TCP client to be able to do IPC (Inter-Process Communication).
 In our case, spaCy.
 Makes use of PyTorch?
 New entities: person, cities, countries, organizations